themitosan/R3ditor/README.md

 ## How to install
 - Download the latest version of Node-Webkit and extract it into a folder of your choice<br>(Click <a href="http://nwjs.io" target="_blank">here</a>)

-- Download the main content from this repository and extract and place all files in the same folder as you extracted Node-Webkit (the "package.json" file must be in the same folder as the "nw.exe" executable).
+- Download the main content from this repository and extract all files in the same folder as you extracted Node-Webkit (the "package.json" file must be in the same folder as the "nw.exe" executable).
 - Open "nw.exe".

 ## Supported File Formats